senthilrathinam/amazon-bedrock-redshift-iam-text-to-sql/README.md

     streamlit run app.py
     ```

-9. **Automatic Setup**: On first run, the application will automatically:
-   - Create AWS infrastructure (Redshift cluster, EC2 bastion, VPC, security groups)
+9. **Setup Options**: The application provides three setup options:

+   **Option 1: Create New Cluster**
+   - Creates a new private Redshift cluster with default settings from `.env`
+   - Automatically loads Northwind sample data
-   - Establish secure SSM tunnel connection
+   - Sets up secure SSM tunnel for connection
-   - Load the complete Northwind sales dataset
-   - Build vector store with schema metadata
+   - Takes ~10 minutes for complete setup

+   **Option 2: Load to Existing Cluster**
+   - Connect to your existing Redshift cluster
+   - Loads Northwind sample data into your cluster
+   - Indexes the schema for AI queries
+   - Takes ~5 minutes

+   **Option 3: Use Existing Data**
+   - Connect to your existing Redshift cluster with your own data
+   - No data loading - uses your existing tables
+   - Indexes your schema for AI queries
-   - This process takes approximately 5-10 minutes
+   - Takes ~2 minutes

-10. **Start Analyzing**: Once setup is complete, you can ask natural language questions like:
+9. **Start Analyzing**: Once setup is complete, you can ask natural language questions like:
    - "What are the top 5 customers by order value?"
    - "Show me monthly sales trends for 1997"
    - "Which products have the highest profit margins?"